starknet-io/starknet.js/www/docs/guides/define_call_message.md

 await myContract.my_function(myArray);
 ```

-> Do not add the `array_len` parameter before your array.
+> [!CAUTION] Do not add the `array_len` parameter before your array.
 Starknet.js will manage this element automatically.

 > It's also applicable for Cairo `Span` type.